yashu1wwww/Sharechat-auto-login-likes-comment/README.md

 Simple Sharechat auto-login, likes, and comment using Python with Selenium.

-Please replace the phone number in the 17th line and the required line in the 45th line.
+Please replace the phone number in the line.

 Download the latest version of the Chrome driver, which matches your Chrome version, from https://chromedriver.chromium.org/ and extract the file.